Marrying a Citizen of Haiti? How to Get a Green Card for Your New Spouse

 Procedures When Applying for a K-1 Fiancé Visa

 The U.S. citizen starts this process by filing a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
-After USCIS approves the I-129F, it will transfer the case to the U.S. consulate in Port au Prince, Haiti.
+After USCIS approves the I-129F, it will transfer the case to the National Visa Center in New Hampshire, which eventually will send the case to the U.S. consulate in Port au Prince, Haiti.
 Your fiancé will apply for a K-1 visa through the consulate.
 This involves submitting forms and documents and attending an interview with a consular official.
 You, the petitioner, are allowed to attend this interview, though it is not required.

 Procedures for Your Spouse to Come From Haiti on an Immigrant Visa

 If you and your husband or wife have already gotten married, and your spouse is currently in Haiti, you will start the green-card application process by filing Form I-130 with USCIS.
-After USCIS approves the I-130, spouses of U.S. citizens can continue on with visa processing, while spouses of permanent residents must wait (around two year, in most cases) for a visa to become available in their category.
+After USCIS approves the I-130, spouses of U.S. citizens can continue on with visa processing, while spouses of permanent residents must wait (around up to two years, in most cases, as of 2016) for a visa to become available in their category.

-Next, your spouse will go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in Port au Prince, Haiti.
+After paying various fees and submitting documents to the National Visa Center in New Hampshire, your spouse will next go through consular processing for an immigrant visa.
+This means your spouse submits additional paperwork to, and attends an interview at, a U.S. consulate in Port au Prince, Haiti.
 (The U.S. petitioner may attend, but is not required to.)

 Upon approval, your spouse enters the U.S. on an immigrant visa, at which time he or she becomes a lawful permanent resident.